dhidas/id09-1_CDI_ivu18_2.4m/README.md

 pLEncTimeout(1)->u.user:$3000.23.1
 ```

 ### Timers.pmc
 This contains subprograms like "Timer" used generally for delay.
 A nice feature over the old Turbo if you ask me.

+### Kinematics_GapElev.pmh
+All kinematic routines for the 3 coordinated motion types.

+### PROG02_GapTaper.pmh  PROG03_ElevTilt.pmh  PROG04_GapTaperElevTilt.pmh
+Motion programs for the 3 types of coordinated motion.
+These are fairly simple.
+Note that these use the ABCU and Q71..74 with the position reporting PLC reporting back to Q81..84 as is needed by the EPICS DeltaTau driver for coordinate systems.

 ## PLCs
 ### PLC01 - Startup